 Utah Admin.
 Code R430-90-11 - Child Supervision and Security

-(1) The provider shall ensure that caregivers
+(1) The provider shall ensure that each

-child younger than five years old is in the outdoor area;
+younger than five years old is in the outdoor area;

-their care at any time; and
+care at any time.

 (2)

-physically present and available as needed; and
+director or the director designee is physically present and available as

-(4) The provider shall
+(4) The provider shall ensure that any guest

-including during offsite activities and transportation.
+offsite activity and transportation.

-except with their own children.
+except with their own child.

 (6)